sathishkumar-manogaran/FamilyGraph/README.md

 - Classes are designed to be highly Cohesive.
 - Most of the methods are Polymorphic, written for various use-cases.
 - Template pattern followed for Relations, so that every relations implements a stipulated template of methods.
-- Chain of Responsibilities pattern used for Validation.
+- Chain of Responsibilities pattern used for validation.
 Connections have to go through a series of validations like age, gender and possible relationships.
 - Violated 'Law of Demeter' to reduce wrapping and complexity.
 Eg: `edge.relation().getGenericRelation()`
 - Violated SRP for DRY in methods like `traverseFamilyGraph(), load()`.